 Final - The final will be taken on campus in person, photo ID required.
 The final will be open-note but not open-book.
-If you need to take the final at any time/place other than the BCC campus during Finals' Week, please notify me before the end of week 6.
+If you need to take the final at any location other than the BCC campus, please notify me before February 15th.
 Any student can take the final at an alternate location with a "proctor", which is an individual (librarian, teacher, school official) who agrees to check ID and monitor the exam.
 This is a relatively easy process but the student will be responsible for finding a proctored location and paying any associated fees.